Choosing the right builder for your loft conversion

 Ensure you check for snags before the job is finished

 With a big project like a loft conversion, there is a chance that there will be complications along the way.
-Often, these issues may not manifest themselves until after the work is notionally complete, and the tradesman has moved on to other jobs.
-That being so, it is sensible to hire a tradesman who is happy to return to the build to follow-up on their work and make right anything that may have happened since the work finished.
+Often, these issues may not manifest themselves until after the work is notionally complete, and the tradesperson has moved on to other jobs.
+That being so, it is sensible to hire a tradesperson who is happy to return to the build to follow-up on their work and make right anything that may have happened since the work finished.

 Some builders will put something to this effect in their initial contracts with the homeowners, while others will offer a more informal arrangement.
 Lewis said:

 My policy is to leave 5% of the total cost with the client until after all the snags are dealt with.
 There will always be something - and it’s the homeowner’s prerogative to find any issues and flag them up - they should hold us to account.
-Even the best tradesman in the world can miss something.
+Even the best tradesperson in the world can miss something.
 So I let them live with it for a bit, and draw up a list of any issues - skirting unfinished, issues with the paint, whatever.
 Then I come back and they walk me round, and we talk them all through, and see what I have to finish.
 When that’s done, I’ll take the final payment.